Last Updated on September 1, 2023 by Jeremy

 That said, if this is the case, then our first point about posting more frequently would likely also make sense.
 You may not be able to change how the algorithm initially shows your content too much (at least, in the short term), but you can indeed post more frequently with a similar end effect.

-- As a side note, if a phase-out on engagement like this exists within the program, I wouldn't be surprised if it is done to avoid paying out to posts that are designed to be engagement bait.
-Facebook probably recognizes that paying creators is something that can be gamed and as such put some safeguards in.
+• As a side note, if a phase-out on engagement like this exists within the program, I wouldn't be surprised if it is done to avoid paying out to posts that are designed to be engagement bait.
+Facebook probably recognizes that paying creators is something that can be gamed and as such put some safeguards like these in.
+We would if we were them!

 Fourth, a few creators with exceptionally high reach (hundreds of thousands or millions per post) noted that earnings dropped off for them at a certain reach threshold.
-However, it is hard to say whether a reach threshold is a trigger here or simply the time element we theorized above.
+However, it is hard to say whether a reach threshold is a trigger here or simply a time element like we theorized above.

 In either case, creators are noting somewhat regularly that there is an earnings drop off at some undisclosed point on posts- be it time-based, reach-based, or perhaps both!